 Summary

-A certain level of jaundice is a natural phenomenon after birth due to a break down of excess red blood cells releasing the yellow pigment bilirubin.
+A certain level of newborn jaundice is normal due to a break down of excess red blood cells releasing the yellow pigment bilirubin.
 If the levels of bilirubin get too high however, this could be dangerous for your baby.
 A number of risk factors can cause problematic jaundice including not getting enough breast milk.
 Symptoms include a yellowing of the skin which progresses down the baby’s body from head to toe, sleepy behaviour and poor feeding, pale coloured poops and dark coloured urine.
-Seek medical attention if you have any concerns and if you see:
+Seek medical attention if you have any concerns and especially if you see:

 - Jaundice (yellowing of skin and whites of the eyes) in your baby’s first 24 hours